ptr727/PlexCleaner/README.md

 `1`: Re-process metadata operations, e.g. tag detection, closed caption detection, etc.
 `2`: Re-process metadata and stream operations, e.g. deinterlace detection, bitrate calculation, stream verification, etc.

-The `--reverifyfailed` option is used to re-verify and repair media files that are currently in the `VerifyFailed` state, and by default would be skipped due to processing optimization logic.
+The `--reverify` option is used to re-verify and repair media files that are in the `VerifyFailed` state, and by default would be skipped due to processing optimization logic.

 Add the `--parallel` option to process multiple files concurrently.
 When parallel processing is enabled, the default thread count is half the number of cores, override the thread count using the `--threadcount` option.